JieyuZ2/ProVision/SCENE_GRAPH_GENERATION.md

     ```bash
     pip install -U sentence-transformers
     ```
-3. Download our osprey and clip model by this [link](https://huggingface.co/datasets/jieyuz2/relation-model/resolve/main/relation_model.zip), uncompress to a specific path.
+3. Download our osprey and clip model by this [link](https://huggingface.co/datasets/jieyuz2/relation-model/resolve/main/relation_model.zip), uncompress to your specified path.
 This will include the osprey model weight and the CLIP weight called `open_clip_pytorch_model.bin`.

 ### Usage of relation detection with predefined segmentation